FADAMIS/.github/profile/README.md

 ### Our projects (so far...)

-- CTF Portal - Web portal for hosting cyber security competitions (CTF)
+- CTF Portal - Web portal for hosting cyber security competitions (CTF) - will be soon COMPLETELY rewritten
-- Dashboard - Web dashboard to registrer and order food for TechDays and HackDays participants
+- Dashboard - Web dashboard to registrer and order food for TechDays and HackDays participants - frontend unfinished due to not participating in these camps anymore

 ---